alirashidcs-hub/Chrono-VeloSec-Utility-Suite/README.md

 ## 🎥 Project Demo

-A demonstration video of the project is included in this repository.
+A demonstration video of the Chrono VeloSec Utility Suite is included in this repository.
+The video showcases the application's features, workflow, and overall functionality, providing a complete overview of the project.

-If the video does not play directly in your browser, download **Chrono-VeloSec-Utility-Suite-Demo.mp4** to view the complete demonstration.

 ---